-As I prepare for my children to return to school, I have mixed emotions.
+As I prepare for my children to return to school, I have mixed emotions (P.S. – pic on the right is out of date!
+My oldest graduated and my littlest is about to turn 1!).
 In many ways, I love having them home during the summer.
-But I also long for the controlled chaos and hint of structure that comes with the fall. :) I registered two of my children last week.
-During registration, I heard a woman who works in the cafeteria tell someone else that hot lunch comes to about $50.00 per month per child.
+But I also long for the controlled chaos and hint of structure that comes with the fall. 🙂 Last year during registration, I heard a woman who works in the cafeteria tell someone else that hot lunch comes to about $50.00 per month per child.
 YIKES!
 For my family, that’d be $250 per month just for LUNCH!
 My little boys LOVE to have “hot lunch” at school.
-My girls and teenager son… not so much. 🙂
+My older kids… not so much. 🙂

 My plan of attack:

-There’s no reason I can’t come up with a weekly lunch time menu!
+- There’s no reason I can’t come up with a weekly lunch time menu!
 Make a list of 5-10 lunch ideas and then rotate through it every 1 or 2 weeks.
-Here are some ideas shared by our readers last year (share your own in the comments!):
+Below you’ll find a long list of lunch ideas and a free printable (see below) for you to keep in a handy place!
+Feel free to share your own ideas in the comments!

 - Homemade Uncrustables (use a cut and seal tool like this)